UCI Women's Teams

 In this example, the US is the most represented country, making the nationality of the team USA.

-In addition to the 16-rider maximum, a team may have a maximum of four extra riders who are specialists in other endurance disciplines, such as track (scratch, points race, pursuit, madison), mountain bike (cross-country), or cyclo-cross, provided that these riders were in the top 100 of the final UCI classification for that discipline in the previous season.
+In addition to the 16-rider maximum, a team may have a maximum of four extra riders who are specialists in other endurance disciplines, such as track (scratch, points race, pursuit), mountain bike (cross-country), or cyclo-cross, provided that these riders were in the top 150 of the last final UCI Individual classification.

 Between August 1st and the end of the year, the team can also add two riders in the U23 class as "trainees", provided these riders have not previously ridden for a UCI road team and that the UCI is notified before August 1st.
 Lastly, you can add a rider at any time during the season if that rider has not been on any UCI team in the current season.